 Aquariums don’t have secure screen tops

 Unlike fish, bearded dragons love to climb.
-They are a semi-arboreal animal and spend a good deal of their time in the wild up in trees and bushes.
+They are semi-arboreal animals and spend a good deal of their time in the wild, up in trees and bushes.

 This means that you should give them plenty of things to climb on.
 This also means that there is a chance of escape.
 The solution?
 A secure screen cover placed over the entire opening at the top of your beardie’s home.

 Reptile enclosures come with these.
 They are a perfect fit, secure, and easy for humans to remove.
 Aquariums do not.
 This means it’s something else you’ll need to buy.

 Finding a properly fitting screen top that can be secured is not as easy as you might think.
 Yes, there are some universal tops available that might work, but there are so many different sizes of fish tanks that you may not be able to find one that actually fits.

 And yes, it does have to be made from screen!
 Please, please, please don’t buy an aquarium and then cover the top with something solid.
 This will block all ventilation and make it impossible to achieve proper temps or humidity.

 It could also kill your beardie, so please stick with a breathable mesh cover of some type.

 Speaking of ventilation, there is much more to it than simply having a screen topper.
 Even with a screen top, aquariums do not have the ability to provide airflow to your beardie.

 The key is to get air to flow through the enclosure.
 In order to do that, the screen top is only half the battle.
 You also need vents of some type towards the bottom of the vivarium.